Datasets SOEP-Core

 MORE_Local “Dataset on the Mentoring of Refugees Projekt”: A new dataset on the Mentoring of Refugees (MORE) project.
 Carried out in partnership with Start with a Friend (SWAF), this project aimed at bringing refugees and locals together to form friendships.
 This dataset contains information from the surveys of the locals in the project.

-abroad “Questionnaire for respondents who have moved abroad” (long): With the pilot study “Life outside Germany” in 2008, the longitudinal SOEP study ventured into completely uncharted methodological territory by attempting to locate the addresses of former SOEP respondents who have since moved abroad and to survey these individuals with the help of a specially developed written questionnaire on the reasons for their move.
+abroad “Data from questionnaires for individuals moved abroad” (long): With the pilot study “Life outside Germany” in 2008, the longitudinal SOEP study ventured into completely uncharted methodological territory by attempting to locate the addresses of former SOEP respondents who have since moved abroad and to survey these individuals with the help of a specially developed written questionnaire on the reasons for their move.
 The project was discontinued due to insufficient case numbers in 2014.

 vpl “Questionnaire on the deceased individual” (long): The VPL dataset contains all waves of the $VP datasets of SOEP-Core.
 The VPL file contains information about respondents who lost a relative in the previous year.
 It provides information about the deceased individual and the respondent who reported the death.